A Weak Suck

 clenching while feeding.

-• Low milk supply: A chronic low milk supply can cause baby to become weak and unable to suck sufficiently.
-Read more on the real causes of low milk supply.
+• Low milk supply: A chronic low milk supply can cause a baby to become weak and unable to suck sufficiently.
+Low milk supply signs to look out for.

-• Tongue problems: There are a range of tongue problems that can cause sucking problems.
-For example: Poor latching technique, Tongue thrust, Tongue tie, short or long tongue, retracted tongue and tongue curling or sucking.
+• Tongue problems: There is a range of tongue problems that can cause sucking problems.
+For example, poor latching technique, Tongue thrust, Tongue tie, short or long tongue, retracted tongue and tongue curling or sucking.

 • Jaw clenching: Clenching of the jaw can also cause problems.
 Often called gum-biting or clamping.

-• Sensory integration problems: This can cause “sensory overload” and makes it difficult for baby to concentrate on feeding alone.
+• Sensory integration problems; this can cause “sensory overload" and makes it difficult for a baby to concentrate on feeding alone.
 See our section on sensory integration issues.

-• Anatomical problems: Include a cleft lip / palate or high arched palate.
+• Anatomical problems: May include a cleft lip/palate or high arched palate.

 • Oral aversion: